Afromama/Honeypot-Assignment/README.md

 ### Database Backup (Required)

-**Summary:** MHN-Admin uses SQL (Structured Query Language) as a RDBMS.
+**Summary:** MHN-Admin uses SQL (Structured Query Language) as a RDBMS, Microsoft SQL Server 2000 to be precise.
 JSON file records the Attack Stats which includes destination IP address, timestamp, date, sensors, Honeypots and attacks signatures
-What is the RDBMS that MHN-Admin uses?
-What information does the exported JSON file record?

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*